Vermont Adventure Retreat in the Green Mountains

 Highlights:

-- Plenty of laughter, friendship, fresh mountain air, and moments you’ll never forget.
+- Lots of laughter, friendship, and relaxation.

 Included in the price:

-- Use of canoes/SUP
+- Use of canoes and SUP is included.

 Not included in the price: